PixelQubed/TF-Source-2/README.md

 - Navigate to your s&box installation directory.
 For example, on Windows this would be the ``Steam/steamapps/common/sbox/`` folder.
 - Go into the ``addons`` folder and clone the repository.
-- Rename the folder that git created from ``TF-Source-2`` to ``tfs2``.
-This is crucial because the addon ident must match the repository folder.
 - Initialize submodules.
 We use our [s&box FPS SDK](https://github.com/AmperSoftware/sbox-FPS-SDK) as the core of the gamemode.
 If you have cloned the repository using a GUI client such as GitHub Desktop the submodule should have been initialized automatically.
 If not, navigate to the repository folder and run: ``git submodule update --init --recursive``.
 You can then navigate to the ``code/Libraries/Source1`` folder and verify that it contains content.
 - Run the developer version of s&box (sbox-dev.exe).
 Once loaded, add the addon using the Addon Manager widget (Add -> Add From Disk) by selecting the ``.addon`` file and verify that it is active and enabled by hovering over the checkmark icon.